MassimilianoBiancucci/OOP-project/README.md

         </table>

     - **Match operators** </br>
         The `match operators` are used for filter tweets based on list of values that their fields should match or not match.
-This type of filters could be used on numeric values like metrics, on dates or on strings, the only limitation is that if used, the list of values inside should be of only one type and this tye should be coerent with the filter field, otherwise the request will throw an exception.
+This type of filters could be used only with strings otherwise the request will throw an exceptionand fail.
         <table style="width:100%" border="2" bordercolor = "#fffff">
         <tbody>
         <tr>